 All buildings will eventually need reparations, even if they were designed and constructed according to code requirements.
 Things like pumps and air handlers will gradually wear down due to friction, and lighting fixtures generally have internal components that deteriorate with heat.
-Florida condominiums and housing cooperatives are managed by boards, often composed of volunteers who decide how to proceed with needed building reparations.
+In our local area, Florida and Miami area condominiums and housing cooperatives are managed by boards, often composed of volunteers who decide how to proceed with needed building reparations.
 Construction can be expensive, so ideally the board should find a contractor who solves the issue for a reasonable price.

 There are two common mistakes when choosing how to proceed with a reparation: paying more than necessary and selecting an offer that does not solve the problem.
 Boards composed of volunteers have no guarantee that members have a technical background.
 And even if there are engineers or architects on the board, they may not have the free time needed to give their full attention to building issues.